marinelligiovanna/JavaDLCaptchaBreaker/README.md

 The model was converted from Python .h5 file to .pb file using the class Keras2Tensorflow included in the Python project.
 Note that this class is suitable not only for Java Tensorflow, but also for C# or C++ Tensorflow, since it uses the same kind of file.

-An example of how you can call the DLDecaptcher class:
+An example of how you can call the DLDecaptcher class inside your code:

 ```java
 DLDecaptcher decaptcher = new DLDecaptcher();